shirakurak/talks/001_20230806/README.md

 # What we started with

-- tried some simple problems in [Codewars](https://www.codewars.com/dashboard)
+- tried some easy problems in [Codewars](https://www.codewars.com/dashboard)
-- read some pages
+- read some web pages

   ![tw](img/img1.png)